We are building a stable coastline in Northern Java through an innovative Building with Nature approach.

 The main causes of the erosion problems are the removal of mangrove belts for aquaculture development, the construction of coastal infrastructure that disturbs sediment build-up from offshore sources, and groundwater extraction, which causes land subsidence and river canalisation.
 We are introducing the Building with Nature approach to address these root causes, integrating mangrove and river restoration, small-scale engineering and sustainable land use.

-Semi-permeable barriers have been built from poles and brushwood to dampen the waves and capture sediment.
+Instead, we built temporary semi-permeable barriers from poles and brushwood to dampen the waves and capture sediment, creating sheltered areas near the coast for accretion.
 Once the near shore bed level rises enough, mangroves will regenerate naturally, developing a natural defence that will protect the hinterland from further erosion.
 Where the coastline has not yet been eroded, we are encouraging the conversion of ponds into mangrove forests in close collaboration with local communities.

 This video was made for the Vernufteling award 2016, a prestigious Dutch engineering award, won by Building with Nature in Indonesia.